- Meaning & Learning

 VICE PRESIDENT: MARY RASKIN

-Mary Raskin is SHJ Board representative for Kol Shalom in Portland, Oregon.
+Mary Raskin is SHJ Board representative for Kol Shalom in Portland, OR.
 She is an active member of the Kol Shalom ritual committee and the SHJ’s Brand New at 50 initiative.
 Mary was certified as a Madrikha in 2008 and is currently enrolled in the rabbinic program.

 SECRETARY/TREASURER: ARTHUR LIEBHABER